Charlie1203/light-it-challenge/README.md

 A small loader and toast notifications for feedback

-⚙️ Design Choices
+# Design Choices

 Kept it on a single screen for simplicity.
 Used a modal instead of a new route for better flow.
 Environment variables for structure.
-And no external UI libs — all components are custom.
+And no external UI libs; all components are custom.